 - Cleaning Fees

-As soon as you believe you've found "the one", start the reservation process.
-You'll probably be required to submit a security deposit at time of reservation.
+After you think you've identified "the one", start the reservation process.
+You will likely be asked to submit a security deposit at time of reservation.

 Get Contact Details